jaypbazar/Jun19-Hackathon/Phase2.md

 ---

+## 7. Testing & Verification

+- **Hardhat nodes:** Confirm each node is running and contracts are deployed.
+- **IPFS nodes:** Confirm all nodes are peered and files replicate.
+- **Backend:** Confirm `/api/scan` endpoint works with a test file.
+- **Integration:**
+  - Upload a file to IPFS, get CID.
+  - Register CID and scan status in contract (on each node).
+  - Retrieve and verify file and scan status via script.

+---

 ## 8. Troubleshooting

-- **Docker:** Use `docker ps` to check containers, `docker logs <container>` for errors.
+- **Docker:** Use `docker ps`/`docker logs` to check containers.
-- **IPFS:** Double-check peer addresses and firewall settings if nodes don’t connect/replicate.
+- **IPFS:** Use `ipfs swarm peers` to verify peering.
-- **Hardhat:** Ensure each node has a unique port.
-If you want advanced consensus between nodes, consider Geth/Parity with Clique PoA.
+- **Hardhat:** Make sure each node uses a unique port.
-- **Backend:** Verify `.env` and API key.
+- **Backend:** Ensure VIRUSTOTAL_API_KEY is set and valid.

 ---

-## 9. Checklist
+## 9. Documentation

-- [ ] 3-4 Hardhat blockchain nodes running on separate ports.
-- [ ] 3 IPFS nodes running, peered, and replicating files.
-- [ ] Backend orchestrator running and responding to scan requests.
-- [ ] Can upload to IPFS, register CID in contract, and get scan result from backend.
+- Update `README.md` in each directory with setup and usage.
+- Document API endpoints, contract addresses, peer addresses.
+- Add diagrams of the network topology for clarity.

 ---

-**Phase 2 complete!
+## 10. Deliverables for Phase 2

+- [ ] All blockchain and IPFS nodes running locally
+- [ ] Backend orchestrator operational
+- [ ] End-to-end test: file upload, scan, registration, and audit
+- [ ] Documentation for setup, scripts, and integration

+---

-You are now ready for contract development, integration, and full workflow in Phase 3.**
+**With Phase 2 complete, your team is ready to implement core business logic, permissions, and full end-to-end flows in Phase 3.**